DoSomething/user-api/documentation/endpoints/resets.md

 ## Send a Password Reset Email

-Sends a password reset email to the user with provided user ID.
+Generates a valid password reset URL for the provided user ID, and sends it to user by posting a [`call_to_action_email` event to Customer.io](http://docs.dosomething.org/customer-io#call-to-action-email) with the provided reset `type`.
 This requires admin privileges.

 ```
 POST /v2/resets